-Elsa Barron is a biology and peace studies major and sustainability minor whose academic interests lie at the intersection of science, global issues, and religion.
-She recently participated in the Madrasa Discourses Immersion, a program of the Kroc Institute for International Peace Studies, which included contributing to the program’s blog.
+Elsa Barron, whose academic interests include science, global issues, and religion, majored in biology and peace studies and earned a minor in sustainability.
+She also participated in the Madrasa Discourses Immersion, a program of the Keough School’s Kroc Institute for International Peace Studies, and contributed to the program’s blog.

-Through the Kellogg International Scholars Program, Elsa has been researching social factors that influence attitudes towards migrants in Europe and Africa.
-She has also studied migrant integration and interreligious dialogue in Athens through two grants from the Nanovic Institute for European Studies, and was selected to present her original research at the Notre Dame Student Peace Conference, an annual student-run conference highlighting student research on violent conflict and sustainable peace.
+Through the Kellogg International Scholars Program, Elsa researched social factors that influence attitudes towards migrants in Europe and Africa.
+She also studied migrant integration and interreligious dialogue in Athens through two grants from the Keough School’s Nanovic Institute for European Studies.
+In spring 2021 Elsa was selected to present her original research at the Notre Dame Student Peace Conference, an annual student-run conference highlighting student research on violent conflict and sustainable peace.

 Elsa’s current passion is grassroots environmental peacebuilding.
 She pursued this interest through two virtual internships during the summer of 2020: one with the Environmental Peacebuilding Association in Washington, DC, and the other with the Institute for Climate and Peace in Hawaii.

-Elsa has accepted a Boren Scholarship to learn Hindi and Urdu in India during the summer of 2021 while interning at an institute for sustainable and indigenous agriculture.
+After graduation, Elsa was awarded a Boren Scholarship to learn Hindi and Urdu in India while interning at an institute for sustainable and indigenous agriculture.